 Watching Fjögur Píanó is a strange experience.
-There’s Shia Leboeuf and some girl naked, there’s weird piano playing in the background, and a whole lot of butterflies.
-There’s some dancing, some fighting and lollipops with little scorpions inside.
+There’s Shia Leboeuf and some girl naked, there’s weird piano playing in the background and a whole lot of butterflies.
+There’s some dancing, some fighting, and lollipops with little scorpions inside.
 What the hell is going on?
 And why?
 I won’t claim that this article will fully decode this head-scratcher, but a lot of its symbolism strongly hints towards a specific concept: Monarch Mind Control.
-While this video is very unique and original (unlike many of the videos analyzed on this site), it nevertheless contains many classic elements of Monarch mind-control symbolism (if you are unfamiliar with Monarch Mind Control, read the article entitled Origins and Techniques of Monarch Mind Control first).
+While this video is unique and original (unlike many of the videos analyzed on this site), it nevertheless contains many classic elements of Monarch mind-control symbolism (if you are unfamiliar with Monarch Mind Control, read the article entitled Origins and Techniques of Monarch Mind Control first).
 When these symbols are decoded, the story starts to make a little more sense and an underlying message begins to surface

 Fjögur Píanó is part of the series of videos accompanying the new album from the Icelandic band Sigur Rós.
 The band asked a dozen filmmakers to each choose a song from its album, Valtari, and shoot a video inspired by the music.
 All the directors received the same $10,000 budget and “zero instructions from the band”.
 Probably due to its high profile cast and unexpected nudity, Fjögur Píanó quickly became a viral sensation, garnering media attention and millions of views across the web.
-The video can be watched here (Warning: It contains nudity and lollipops, so use your discretion).

 The video was directed by Alma Har’el, an Israeli filmmaker, who is known for directing music videos for several bands, as well as TV spots for Obama’s first presidential campaign in 2008.
 Contrarily to her TV commercials, Har’el’s work for Fjögur Píanó is strange, disturbing and difficult to comprehend.
 While it is somewhat impossible to extract a coherent narrative from the video, understanding some of its symbolism helps make sense of it.
 While some might interpret the video as being about difficult relationships, there are elements that seem to allude to something deeper and more disturbing.
 For example, why are there “outside people” controlling the main characters’ environment?
 Let’s look at the scenes of the short video.